Book an Appointment

 • Pre-existing enamel wear or gum recession

-• Frequent whitening sessions without rest periods
+• Frequent whitening sessions without rest

 • Using powerful whitening agents without a dentist’s supervision